Here are all the winners from the 2024 Grammys – rolling list

 Sarah Silverman – ‘Someone You Love’

-Dave Chappelle – ‘What’s In A Name?’
+Dave Chappelle – ‘What’s In A Name?’ – winner

 Best Audio Book, Narration, and Storytelling Recording